GAOYUEtianc/gaoyue.github.com/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+I'm a Thesis-Based Master student in Computing Science Department of UAlberta.
+My research interests include differential privacy, machine learning and reinforcement learning.
+I enjoy working on theoretical topics, and I'm good at grasping abstract concepts.

 Here are my projects.

 ## 2016 Mathematical Contest in Modeling